REEDProject/Collections/README.md

 ## Directory Structure

 The `TEI/` directory contains the `taxonomy.xml` and `glossary.xml` files.
 These are not collection specific and will be updated with more information as each new collection is published.
 The `records/` directory contains collection-specific files, with records transcriptions and associated editorial apparatus.
-The collection files work in conjunction with `taxonomy.xml` and `glossary.xml`.
+The collection files reference common information in `taxonomy.xml` and `glossary.xml`.

 ## How To Download Files